Chic African Culture Africa Factbook

 Kenyatta returned to Kenya in September 1946 to take up leadership of the newly formed Kenya African Union, of which he was elected president in June 1947.

-In August 1950 the Kikuyu group, the Mau Mau was officially banned and in 1951, began a guerrilla war against the settlers and colonial government, leading to bloodshed, political turmoil.
-During 1951, cases of arson were reported late that year and in early 1952.
+In August 1950, the Kikuyu group, the Mau Mau, was officially banned and, in 1951, began a guerrilla war against the settlers and colonial government, leading to bloodshed, and political turmoil.
+During 1951, arson cases were reported late that year and in early 1952.
 Nervous white settlers pressed for a state of emergency looking on Mau Mau as an African fanatical subversive movement.

 Hundreds of Black Africans were stabbed to death, and houses were burned in the Mau Mau attacks.
 In October 1952, the assassination of Senior Chief Waruhiu brought European demands that resulted in the declaration of an emergency on October 20, 1952.